cloudnative-pg/cloudnative-pg/docs/src/backup.md

   the underlying storage class

 !!!
 Important
-    Before choosing your backup strategy with CloudNativePG, it is important you take some time to familiarize with some basic concepts, like WAL archive, hot and cold backups.
+    Before choosing your backup strategy with CloudNativePG, it is important that you take some time to familiarize with some basic concepts, like WAL archive, hot and cold backups.

 ## WAL archive